ai4reason-institute/ai4reason-institute.github.io/veroff-aim-proof.md

 of clause derivation dependencies between the files.

-The proof posted on the <a href="www.cs.unm.edu/~veroff/AIM_REDONE">AIM project page<a> is the result of extracting a single proof from the Bigloop files and eliminating several lemmas that we typically use when searching for new results.
+The proof posted on the <a href="www.cs.unm.edu/~veroff/AIM_REDONE">AIM project page</a> is the result of extracting a single proof from the Bigloop files and eliminating several lemmas that we typically use when searching for new results.